jflores82/class_csv_header/README.md

-### -> countGroup
+### -> countGroupCSV
-Return an array, with the key being the all the values found in a specified column and the value being the number of times this key was found
+Returns an array, with the key being the all the values found in a specified column and the value being the number of times this key was found
-Acceps an offset value, in case you want to skip a header.
+Accepts an offset value, in case you want to skip a header.

 #### Arguments
 **filterfield**: required, int, num of column to be read